 - You want something easier to set up

 - You need some of Comcast features that are available only on select router/modem combos.

-- You’re willing to drop serious cash, in which case, buy a top of the line modem/router combo to get all of the performance of a separate modem and router but with fewer hassles.
+- You’re willing to drop serious cash, in which case, buy a top of the line modem router combo for Comcast to get all of the performance of a separate modem and router but with fewer hassles.

-At the end of the day, the only things that matter is what you’re going to use your internet for and how flexible you are.
+At the end of the day, the only things that matter are what you’re going to use your internet for and how flexible you are.

 Fancy Faster Speeds?
 Take A Look At The Docsis 3.1 Modems Compatible with Comcast Xfinity Instead

 There are a lot of reasons you would want to choose a modem/router combo over a separate modem and router, but if it’s just pure performance and speed that you’re looking for, you would much rather have a DOCSIS 3.1 modem that’s compatible with Comcast Xfinity instead.
 So here are 3 DOCSIS 3.1 Modems Compatible with Comcast Xfinity

 - MOTOROLA MB8600: Out of all the modems we tested, we found that the Motorola MB8600 bested all.
 It’s got a great price, premium build quality, tons of features, and of course, it’s compatible with Comcast Xfinity!